stoenescubogdanalex/program/courses/foundation/README.md

 ### [Career Training](/courses/foundation/career-training)

-- [ ] Understand where to look for suitable jobs and internships.
+- [ ] Understand where to look for suitable jobs and internships
-- [ ] Understand what you should do in order to be an attractive candidate on the Danish - job market.
+- [ ] Understand what you should do in order to be an attractive candidate on the Danish job market
-- [ ] Learn how to identify and communicate your competencies.
+- [ ] Learn how to identify and communicate your competencies
-- [ ] Understand what HYF can do to support you on your job hunt.
+- [ ] Understand what HYF can do to support you on your job hunt
-- [ ] Know how to assemble an effective CV.
+- [ ] Know how to assemble an effective CV and LinkedIn profile
-- [ ] Know how to make your LinkedIn page attractive to recruiters.
-- [ ] Learn how to perform well in a screening interview.
+- [ ] Learn how to perform well in a screening interview
-- [ ] How to handle Job Rejection and Job Anxiety

 ### [Foundation Project](/courses/foundation/final-project)